Arrange a callback

 Motorcycle Accident Claims – How Much Compensation Can I Claim?

-If you’ve been injured in an RTA that wasn’t your fault, this article on motorcycle accident claims will show when you could be entitled to be compensated for your injuries.
+If you’re a motorcyclist injured in an RTA that wasn’t your fault, this article on motorcycle accident claims will show when you could be entitled to be compensated for your injuries.

 Are you ready to begin a claim straight away?
 If so, please call us today on 0800 652 1345.
 Alternatively, please read the rest of this article to learn more about the process of making a motorcycle accident claim.

-Motorbike riders are potentially one of the most vulnerable groups of road users.
+Motorbike riders are one of the most vulnerable groups of road users.
 While motorcycles provide a type of freedom that other forms of transport can’t offer, they don’t provide much protection in the event of an accident.
-Being knocked off of a motorbike can result in minor ailments like cuts and grazes but it’s much more likely that the rider will suffer serious or life-changing injuries.
-In fact, government statistics show that 285 motorcyclists died in road traffic accidents (RTA) in 2020.
-A further 4,429 we seriously injured.

 There are various reasons why accidents involving motorbikes happen.
-Some of the common reasons that claims are made include accidents caused by:
+Some of the common reasons that claims are made which we could help with include accidents caused by:

 • Motorists pulling in front of a motorcycle at high speed from a junction.